Interlochen/Traverse City (Source for times on the Ephemeris program)

-NASA’s Eclipse web site has information on solar and lunar eclipses past and future plus information on transits of Venus (don’t hold your breath*) and Mercury (November 11th this year).
+NASA’s Eclipse web site has information on solar and lunar eclipses past and future plus information on transits of Venus (don’t hold your breath*) and Mercury (November 13th 2032).

 NASA’s Sky Events Calendar: Display and print in calendar page or tabular format sky events, like the Moon’s phases, solstices and equinoxes, meteor showers, and planetary conjunctions for any month or year.

-* My great grandson, born this year, will be able to see the next one if he lives to be 99 years old and moves to Australia.
-If you didn’t see the transits of Venus in 2004 and 2012, you won’t ever see one.
+* My great grandson, born 2018, will be able to see the next one if he lives to be 99 years old and moves to Australia.
+If you were alive and didn’t see the transits of Venus in 2004 and 2012, you won’t ever see another one.

 Go back to the top of this page